usefulmana/SADI_A1_EnrolmentApp/README.md

-Design patterns list:
+Design patterns list Implemented
 - Singleton: each semester object need to be unique
 - Builder: course builder
+- Chain of responsibilities: add courses to their respective semseters
+- Iterator: to studentList
+- Observer: give feedback to students when they enrol or drop a course
+- Flyweight: Student Enrolment
+- Command: enrol, drop and undo function

+Not yet implemented:
 - Visitor

-- Command: executeEnrol(), executeDrop(), undoEnrol(), undoDrop()
-- Chain of responsibilities: add courses to their respective semseters
-- Iterator: to get courseList and studentList
+Under consideration:
-- Observer
+-
-- Facade: studentenrolment system is a facade for semester a b c
-- Composite: each semester contain certain amount of course object.
-- Decorator:
+-
-- Proxy: display student enrolments. can be used to display students' current enrolments without giving them the ability to set anything.